Course Outlines

 Second, look up the pre-requisite course descriptions and identify from your home university transcript which course or courses you have taken and feel could be used to meet those pre-requisites.
 Please send us a list that relates the transcript to the pre-requisites.
 If the course has a minimum number of units required, you must also show you meet the equivalent at your home university.

 Third, you must provide a course outline for each of those pre-requisite courses.
-This should not be just a 3 line course description but an real course outline of the Topics covered.
+This should not be just a 3 line course description but an real course outline of the syllabus covered.
 If necessary this should be translated in English.
 A link to the original university website course page for that specific course containing the course outline may be used for this.

 Limited Access |